-.6 Asphaltic concrete found to be in non-compliance with the specifications shall be repaired or replaced by the contractor at no additional cost to the Owner in accordance with Section 2.03 - Materials and Workmanship, Article 26 - Testing, Rejected Work and Materials and Article 27 - Owner's Right to Correct Deficiencies.
+.6 Asphaltic concrete found to be in non-compliance with the specifications shall be repaired or replaced by the contractor.
 The contractor shall submit to the Engineer for approval, the proposed method to correct the noted deficiencies and work schedule, prior to commencing the work.
+(REVISED NOVEMBER 2019)